-Today the progress was pretty decent.
-I gave the header responses that the browser was receiving from the video file requests to GPT5.1 and it suggested that my issues will go away if i encode my video files with Web Optimized.
-I did so and it seems to fully address the problem.
-There are also a list of little changes that may benefit me later and allow my sever other of my older video files I made to maybe also start to work in the browser again if I point Cloudflare at the S3 compatible Backblaze B2 URL instead.
+Today the progress I made on this issue was pretty decent.
+I gave the header responses that the browser was receiving from the video file requests to GPT-5.1, and it suggested that my issues will go away if I encode my video files "Web Optimized".
+I did just this (I've known about this being an important setting to use when encoding videos in the past!) and it seems to fully address the problem!
+There are also a list of little changes that may benefit me later and allow my several other of my older video files I made to maybe also start to work in the browser again if I point Cloudflare at the S3 compatible Backblaze B2 URL instead.
 But I will save that change for attempting later now that I have a good solution so I can immediately start putting screen capture videos in my blog pages again and have them stream properly.

 This also led me to a slight rabbit hole in which I learned a good bit more about ffmpeg parameters and what the x264 encoding presets mean and so on.